bolek42/bolek42.github.io/sca/introduction.md

 Even though if a gate output changes its value and thereby its voltage, there are two effects, that causes a short current flow:

 1. For a short period, both transistors are partially conductive
-2. The tiny capacitance between surrounding wires has to be charged or discharge
+2. The tiny capacitance between surrounding wires has to be charged or discharged

 This leads to the Hamming-Distance model of Power consumption, that the powerconsumption of CMOS gate is proportional to the number of flipping bits.